-AT&T planning to launch its first 4G LTE smartphone near the end of 2011Alex Wagner - Senior News Editor
+AT&T planning to launch its first 4G LTE smartphone near the end of 2011Alex Wagner - Deputy Managing Editor, News Desk

 Excited about the impending launch of AT&T's 4G LTE network and the high-speed devices that are sure to come with it?
 Hopefully you're ok with using a hotspot or laptop dongle to hop on AT&T's new LTE airwaves, because that's all you'll be getting initially.
 Peter Ritcher, AT&T's senior vice president of mobility and consumer markets, said today that his carrier doesn't expect to offer its first LTE-enabled smartphone until close to the end of 2011.
 The good news is that Richter also said that AT&T's LTE network is still on track to launch in five markets — Atlanta, Chicago, Dallas, Houston, and San Antonio — this summer and that it's expected to cover 15 markets and 70 million users by the time that 2012 rolls around.

 Richter also touched a bit on AT&T's HSPA+ network, explaining that AT&T is in no rush to deploy LTE in an attempt to catch up to Verizon's 4G network coverage.
 AT&T would rather continue to bolster its HSPA+ network with enhanced backhaul while it waits for LTE smartphones to mature, Richter said.
 Speaking of enhanced backhaul, the exec explained that 54 percent of AT&T's traffic uses its enhanced backhaul, with around 90 percent of the traffic in markets like San Francisco and Chicago using the upgraded tech.